jacobp100/state-transitions/README.md

 ## Z-Indexes

 For both these components, the duplicates are placed in a container element in the body.
 This has some unfortunate effects on z-indexes.
+It's out of the scope of this readme to explain z-indexes, but make sure you know how they work before reading on. (mainly know they're not global for the document).

+If you always want an element to appear on top of another (like the modal in the dinosaur boutique example), you can set the z-index on the modal to something positive.
+However, when tweening, this will make the modal always appear over the top of the thing it's tweening between.
+To fix this, you'll have to adjust the z-indexes for all elements involved using the

 An example of z-index conflicts can occur when transitioning to element B, with both contained in element C, where C is a positioning context.
 In the case of element A and B having z-index: 1, and C z-index: 10, in normal layout, elements A and B would show above C. However, during the transition, elements A and B will be placed in the body.
 Since they have a lower z-index than C, C will overlap.
 However, if we set A and B to have z-index: 11, the normal layout is unaffected.
 However, when transitioning, they will have a higher z-index than C, and show above it (as intended).